openshift/jenkins/README.md

 For an example of how to use it, [see this sample.](https://github.com/openshift/origin/blob/master/examples/jenkins/README.md)

-The images are pushed to DockerHub as openshift/jenkins-2-centos7, openshift/jenkins-slave-base-centos7, openshift/jenkins-slave-maven-centos7, openshift/jenkins-slave-nodejs-centos7, openshift/jenkins-agent-35-centos7, and openshift/jenkins-agent-nodejs-8-centos7.
+The images are pushed to DockerHub as openshift/jenkins-2-centos7, openshift/jenkins-slave-base-centos7, openshift/jenkins-agent-maven-35-centos7, and openshift/jenkins-agent-nodejs-8-centos7.

 The slave-maven and slave-nodejs for both centos7 and rhel7  are being deprecated as part of v3.10 of OpenShift.
 Additionally, development of these images will cease as of v3.10.
+And they are removed from this repository as part of the v4.0 development cycle.

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.okd.io/latest/using_images/other_images/jenkins.html).